tock/tock-www/_pages/documentation/walkthrough.md

 `delay_ms`, on the other hand, is more complex and involves four of the five system calls.
-Let's follow `delay_ms` end-to-end to get a picture of the interaction between processes, capsules and the hardware works.
+Let's follow `delay_ms` end-to-end to get a picture of the interaction between processes, capsules, and the hardware works.

 ```rust
 static void delay_cb(int unused0, int unused1, int unused2,